Digital Nomad Family Destinations – The Hard Parts

 • A Lower Income Funding an Amazing Lifestyle.

-All of the above advantages go without saying really, but a digital nomad family life does have the disadvantages that come with making choices and decisions.
+All of the above advantages go without saying, but a digital nomad family life does have the disadvantages that come with making choices and decisions.
+For me it’s a lot of stress.

 The Choices We’re Making as a Digital Nomad Family

-How to chose what’s best for the kids?
-How to pick where to go next?
-How to make decisions with regard our blogs, business and income?
-It’s mostly down to me.
+We have to choose what’s best for the kids.
+That’s important in picking where to go next.
+We also need to make decisions with regard to our blogs, business and income.
+Those decisions are mostly down to me.

-I ask the kids but they never give me a straight answer.
+I ask the kids where they’d like to go, but they never give me a straight answer.
 D likes the idea of buying a little house in Wales, to use as a base while we continue to explore the world.

-Boo wants to be a traveller still too but he’d like his base to be London.
+Boo wants to be a traveller still, but he’d like his base to be London.

-Neither of them appreciates the financial considerations and neither of them thinks further ahead than 5 minutes, so much as I love to please them, we can’t rely on their choices in steering our future path.
+They don’t appreciate the financial considerations and neither of them thinks further ahead than 5 minutes, so much as I love to please them, we can’t rely on their choices of destination.

-Here are a few of the options kicking around at the moment, mostly good options, some not so much:
+Here are a few of the options we have at the moment, mostly good options, some not so much.
+These may help you plan your own destinations.

 • Leave Romania forever, to return to full-time travel, backpacking with kids if you prefer.
-We’re still waiting for our house deposit refund, so we’re held up a little with that.
+We’re still waiting for our house deposit refund, so we’re delayed by that.
 We also don’t truly want to say goodbye to the village of Breb Maramures forever, a piece of our hearts will always be here.

 • Go to Mexico and live there for 6 months or so, explore more of South and Central America.